michmankus/kratos-auth-swift-demo/README.md

 If you have xcode tools installed, you can also run in the console `xed .`

 ## Quick Start [Console]

+You don't need to do any of this, for checking out the Demo App and SDK the steps above in XCode are enought.
+Console commands are built for CI & CD purpose, they require to run on the same environment as the dev team (macOS, XCode version, simulators, Ruby version).

 ### 1. Install dependencies